The History of the Dulay Clan

 Hotel and Restaurant Management (1st Year), ICCT.

-45th.
-Jovel Cinco (Cinco Family of the Dulay Clan), Computer Engineering, ICCT.
+46th.
+Marlon Cinco Elarcosa (Cinco Family of the Dulay Clan), Information Technology (1st Year), ICCT

 Children of 4th Generation Leader Ceferino Dulay constitute the reigning family of the Dulay Clan

 Sofronio Dulay l , eldest son and 5th generation leader

 Asuncion Dulay Guardiano

 1. Children of 5th Generation Leader Sofronio Dulay l

 Sofronio Dulay ll, eldest son and 6th generation leader